How Much Does It Cost To Renovate A House In The UK?

 Home Extension Costs

 A home extension can significantly increase your living space and property value.
-The cost of a home extension may vary significantly based on factors such as size, the material used and complexity.
+The cost of a home extension may vary significantly based on factors such as size, materials used, and complexity.
 On average, you can anticipate shelling out between £29,850 to £49,850 for a single- or two-storey addition.

 Single-storey extensions: Expanding your living space horizontally